Austin Signature Events: 7 Can’t-miss Festivals for Culture and Music

 This summer event features live music in the Red River District, a place for culture and fun.
 Hot Summer Nights takes places during late July for three evenings.

 Visitors flock to the area to enjoy music, light shows, food and plenty of friendly people.
-Most shows occur at local nightlife spots, so visitors can get everything they need in one spot or hop around.
+Most shows occur at local nightlife spots, so visitors have options.
+They can either get everything they need in one spot or hop around to different venues.
 A few stops include Valhalla, Barbarella and Hoboken Pie.

 Waterloo Music Festival (September)

 Waterloo Music Festival celebrates Austin’s local music scene.
-For three days in September, visitors see live performances in blues, folk, rock and soul, all along the banks of the Colorado River.
+For three days in September, visitors see live performances in blues, folk, rock and soul — all along the banks of Colorado River.
 Both big names and up-and-comers perform at this fall music fest.